This document describes UQL itself. Check out our cheat sheet, as well as a topic for building UQL queries specifically for span queries.

 would produce the maximum value of the metric over the hour before the point.

 The global output period controls how many data points a UQL query produces per time series.
 The global output period isn’t something that’s set from within the language.
-It’s automatically set by the Lightstep UI or whatever interface is making the query.
+It’s automatically set by the Cloud Observability UI or whatever interface is making the query.
 To show why the UI needs to have control over the time aggregation of a query, here’s an example.

-In the Lightstep frontend, if you make a UQL query over the past 60 minutes the UI sets the global output period to 30 seconds.
+In the Cloud Observability frontend, if you make a UQL query over the past 60 minutes the UI sets the global output period to 30 seconds.
 This means that there will be 120 data points per time series.
 Now let’s say you want to make that same query, but this time over the last day.
 When you change the query interval, the UI will adjust the global output period to 10 minutes.
 There will now be 144 data points in your chart per time series.
 This increase is necessary because if a query spanning the last day produced a data point every 30 seconds, madness would ensue!
 There would be a total of 7200 data points, which couldn’t be plotted easily.

 The output of a UQL query must always be aligned to the global output period.
 In other words, neighboring points must always be global-output-period-apart.
 In order to meet this requirement, you must end a query with an aligner without an output period set, causing this aligner to default to the global output period.